mstats command to analyze metrics. This command performs statistics on the

 - Syntax: "<string>"

-- Description: Specify keywords or quoted phrases to match.
-When searching for strings and quoted strings (anything that's not a search modifier), Splunk software searches the
+- Description: Specify keywords or quoted phrases that the search must match.
+When searching for strings, quoted strings, or anything that is not a search modifier, Splunk software searches the

 _rawfield for the matching events or results.